Logo

 Night Before Surgery

-• No food or fluid after midnight the night before surgery, except for a sip of water to take your anti-inflammatory medication.
+✓ No food or fluid after midnight the night before surgery.

 On The Day of Surgery

-• Please wear comfortable clothing, flat shoes, or slippers.
+✓ Please wear comfortable and loose clothing, wear flat shoes.

 Post-Operative Appointments